Best Smoked Whole Turkey Recipe + How to Video

 Then, use fresh herbs and aromatics to stuff the bird.
 It’s an easy way to infuse loads of flavor while smoking a turkey on a pellet grill.

-whole turkey coated in spiced butter rub
+whole turkey covered in rub in the smoker

 Kitchen tools and equipment needed